16th Century Painted Room

 Out of hours visits and Coach Parties may be subject to a modest cover charge.

-Schools Activity Days for key stage 2 children cannot be resumed until all government Covid-19 restrictions are lifted, but please get in touch if you would like to discuss a future booking.
+Schools Activity Days for key stage 2 children can be arranged, please email to discuss a booking.